 This tournament was founded in 1994 and has been dominated by two countries over the first fifteen tournaments with Norway and Denmark winning twelve of those between them.

-The 2024 tournament will be the sixteenth edition, it will be the fourth hosted by more than one country and the second to be hosted in three different countries with Austria, Hungary and Switzerland sharing the hosting.
+It will be the fifth hosted by more than one country and the second to be hosted in three different countries with Czechia, Poland, Romania, Slovakia and Turkey sharing the hosting.

-This will be the first time either Austria or Switzerland have hosted this event, it will be Hungary's third time hosting having previously hosted in 2004 and also in 2014 when they co-hosted with Croatia, Norway won both of those tournaments.
+This will be the first time Czechia, Slovakia, Poland and Turkey have hosted this event, it will be Romania's second time hosting having previously hosted in 2000 and Poland is due to also co-host the 2032 tournament.

-The tournament will feature a total of twenty-four countries, the three hosts plus the reigning champions (Norway) all get automatic berths which means there are twenty more places up for grabs.
+The tournament will feature a total of twenty-four countries, the five hosts plus the reigning champions (Norway) all get automatic berths which means there are eighteen more places up for grabs.

 European Womens Handball Championship Past Winners

-Norway's record has been spectacular in this competition, they have now won eight of the last ten tournaments and are really dominating this tournament, having said that, they have not been running away with the finals, their last four have only been won by margins of 3, 1, 2 & 2 goals.
+Norway's record has been spectacular in this competition, they have now won nine of the last eleven tournaments and are dominating this tournament, having said that, they have not been running away with the finals, four of their last five have only been won by margins of 3, 1, 2 & 2 goals.
 France and Montenegro are the only two countries to stop the Norwegians since 2004 and the 2018 final is the only time since then that Norway didn't make the final.

 Season | Champions | Score | Runners-Up |